DonP1r3lly/Valves-elbows-Pipes-SOLIDWORKS/README.md

 # Valves-elbows-Pipes-SOLIDWORKS
 Mechanical design of valves, pipes, and elbows using SolidWorks.
+The design was created by DAVID MARTÍNEZ.

 Three types of parts have been designed for SolidWorks, including photographs of drawings and cross-sections to verify the shapes.
 Additionally, an .stl file for 3D printing is included.
+For a 3D printing research project, I designed three types of parts for use with different materials.

 ## Pipe joints <img src="https://media.giphy.com/media/iY8CRBdQXODJSCERIr/giphy.gif" width="30px">&nbsp;
 Pipe joints designed to be 3D printed in metal, eliminating the need for welding joints and resulting in a clean piece.
 The material used is copper.